raju-borah/Tea-Leaf-Disease-Detection-Flutter-App/README.md

 # Leaf-Disease-Detection-Flutter-App

 #An Flutter app that will detect Three types of diseases namely Helopeltis, Red Spider Mite and Red Rust.
-#This application is using Dio package to Make Api call to the hosted server in order to get the result.
+#This application is using Dio package to Make Api calls.

 ## Getting Started